CloudSantosh/jira_ticket_nginx_gunicorn_flask_application/README.md

 This setup is common for deploying Flask applications in production, offering a balance between performance, scalability, and ease of configuration.

-## Guidelines for a Hands-On Methodology
+## Guidelines for a Hands-On Approach

 ### Prerequisites
 Before we begin, make sure you have the following: